 Dog food is not just dog food as many people incorrectly assume.
 There are vast differences between the brands they choose to scoop into Fido’s favorite dish.
-Though the federal government has established minimal nutritional guidelines, some manufacturers aim for the rock bottom of those guidelines by adding fillers and artificial ingredients that have actually been known to adversely affect the health of man’s best friend.
+Though the federal government has established minimal nutritional guidelines, some manufacturers aim for rock bottom by adding fillers and artificial ingredients which have actually been known to adversely affect the health of man’s best friend.
 You may be surprised by which ones made the list of “crap in a sack.”

 Purina Beneful Original Formula